Archaeopithecus: Description

 This animal is mostly known from several cranial remains, including an almost complete skull, teeth and mandibles.
-Comparison with some of its better known relatives allows to portray a small animal, somewhat similar with rodents, and weighing less than two kilograms.
+Comparison with some of its better known relatives suggests a small animal, somewhat similar to rodents, and weighing less than two kilograms.
 The snout was higher than in Notopithecus, with a longer rostrum; the mandible was short and thick, with a particularly massive, short and broad mandibular symphysis.
 The tympanic bullae were modestly sized.

 Archaeopithecus had conical incisors, similar to its canines, and triangular-shaped upper premolars, devoid of hypocone.
 The premolars and molars had a strong parastyle and a paracone fold.
 Unlike other Eocene notoungulates such as Notopithecus and Oldfieldthomasia, which had low-crowned teeth, Archaeopithecus had a near-hypsodont (high-crowned) dentition, with short diastemas between the anterior teeth.
 The teeth of Archaeopithecus show an important occlusal variability during growth, associated with a variations caused by wear in the size of the teeth : with the progress of dental wear, the upper molars became wider, while the lower molars became broad and short.